 We may draw similar pictures for magnetic forces and fields, though the interpretation of such pictures is a little trickier to explain.
 Historically, electricity and magnetism were considered to be two separate phenomena, as the only sources of magnetism known were natural permanent magnets.
 This changed in 1820, when Hans Christian Øersted accidentally discovered that an electric current, i.e. moving electric charges, will deflect a magnetic compass needle.
 This was the first evidence that electricity and magnetism were actually related to one another.
 After hearing of these discoveries, André-Marie Ampère elaborated upon them and formulated the basic principles of magnetostatics: steady (static) electric currents result in magnetic fields which circulate around them:

 It is to be noted that the magnetic fields don’t start or stop anywhere — they form closed loops themselves.
 There are evidently no “sources” or “sinks” of magnetic fields, which is often stated by saying that magnetic monopoles do not exist.
 However, if a single magnetic monopole could be found anywhere in the universe, it would naturally explain why electric charge comes in discrete quantities; researchers have actively sought out such monopoles for years.
 In any case, we can say that magnetic fields are produced by moving electrical charges.

 Also, a magnetic field only produces a force on an electrical charge that is in motion.
-The force created by a magnetic field is a little more difficult to explain in simple terms; the formula for the force on an electric charge moving at vector velocity is given by:
+The force created by a magnetic field is a little more difficult to explain in simple terms; the formula for the force on an electric charge

 With all this in mind, we can now return to the two figures that we started the post with and interpret them properly!
 The first of these was a depiction of Faraday’s law: